 Fall of Night

-This urban fantasy is a hardcover edition that was published by New American Library (NAL) on May 7, 2013 and has 352 pages.
+urban fantasy that was published by New American Library (NAL) on May 7, 2013 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Undone, Unknown, Ghost Town, Rachel Caine, Bite Club, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire, Ash and Quill
+Other books by this author which I have reviewed include Undone, Unknown, Ghost Town, Rachel Caine, Bite Club, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire, Ash and Quill, Killman Creek

 Fourteenth in the Morganville Vampires urban fantasy series for Young Adults in which Claire goes off to college — out of Morganville, gasp!